Artist: Thomas Schmidt

 Artist: Michel Balasis

-With very detail-oriented style, Loyola Professor of Fine Arts Michel Balasis presents a collection of hand-painted pieces using precise comic illustrations putting his own spin on the Pop Art genre.
-The eye-catching images with bright contrasting color reflect double and sometimes triple entendres as they mix retro comic style with modern quotes relating to popular culture, extending common bonds between admirers.
+Loyola Professor of Fine Arts Michel Balasis presents a collection of hand-painted pieces using precise comic illustrations putting his own spin on the Pop Art genre.
+The eye-catching images reflect double, and sometimes triple, entendres as they mix retro comic style with modern quotes relating to popular culture.

 Artist: Daniela Montecinos